 People who say, “I’m going to own a business one day!” probably exhibit more passive ambition than actionable intent.

 Want to become a millionaire with no money to start with?
-It isn’t enough to start a business and hope it succeeds.
+It isn’t enough to start a business and hopes it succeeds.

 Start a business you know will succeed.